sswastioyono18/java-servlet-sorting-integer/README.md

 ### Goal
-Test creating java servlet with ajax call
+Test creating java servlet with ajax call.
+This is one of the project I made for take home assignment when i applied a job

 ### How To